Q1. What happens if a person pays less than the full amount of required GDUFA fee(s)?

 Q2.
 What happens if a person inadvertently pays too high a fee?

 Such person will need to make a written request for return of the overpayment within 180 days of the payment.
 The person must submit a written request justifying the return of the fee within 180 calendar days of the payment receipt date.
 Note that if a written request is not made within 180 calendar days, no return of fees is permitted.

 Q3.
 To whom should correspondence be sent regarding user fee issues?

-A: Persons responding to a letter received from the FDA regarding a user fee issue – for example, a notification that your application refers to a DMF that is not on the ‘available for reference’ list due to failure to satisfy its user fee obligations should send a copy of that response to the attention of Office of User Fee Collections and Budget Formulation at CDERCollections@fda.hhs.gov in addition to the standard application submission methods (via FDA electronic gateway or by mail to the ANDA archival file at the following address: Office of Generic Drugs, Center for Drug Evaluation and Research, Food and Drug Administration, Document Control Room, Metro Park North VII, 7620 Standish Pl., Rockville, MD 20855.
+A: Persons responding to a letter received from the FDA regarding a user fee issue – for example, a notification that your application refers to a DMF that is not on the ‘available for reference’ list due to failure to satisfy its user fee obligations should send a copy of that response to the attention of Division of User Fee Management and Budget Formulation at CDERCollections@fda.hhs.gov in addition to the standard application submission methods (via FDA electronic gateway or by mail to the ANDA archival file at the following address: Office of Generic Drugs, Center for Drug Evaluation and Research, Food and Drug Administration, Document Control Room, Metro Park North VII, 7620 Standish Pl., Rockville, MD 20855.

 If an applicant has a user fee question unrelated to an issued user fee correspondence from FDA, please email firstname.lastname@example.org.

 Q4.
 How does an applicant request a refund?